What the Different Types of Winter Storm Warnings Mean

 What is a Blizzard Warning?

-A blizzard warning is the worst-case scenario, and it doesn’t have much (if anything) to do with snowfall.
+A full-on blizzard warning is the worst-case scenario, and it doesn’t have much (if anything) to do with snowfall.
 Instead, it means gusts of at least 35 mph are expected, along with low visibility (under 1/4-mile).

 Snow can play a role.
 But often, the snow already on the ground is blowing around in these high winds, triggering the warning.
 Under these conditions, driving and walking are extremely dangerous, and trees and power lines are likely to fall.
 What should you do?
 Find shelter right away.